ardra-suri/Task_Master/PRJ666/MS4/Issue 3: Enhance Tasks Page Functionality/README.md

 - [ ] The user should be able to save the changes made to the task.

 **Testing:**
-- [ ] Verify that the "Edit" option is present for each task.
+- [ ] Verify that the Edit feature is present for each task.
 - [ ] Confirm that the editing modal/form allows changes to task details.
 - [ ] Ensure that the changes made are saved successfully.